-Here are a few tips to revive that “just like new” look and to prevent dulling and damage in the first place.
+Here are a few tips to revive that “just like new” look and to prevent dulling and damage of your jewellery in the first place.

 Basic Jewellery Cleaning at Home

-You can also purchase liquid cleaners from most jewellers that are appropriate for most gemstone, gold and sterling silver jewellery.
-Read the instructions carefully to be sure it’s suitable for your pieces.
-Be careful with sterling silver pieces featuring an antiqued look.
+You can also purchase liquid cleaners from most jewellers that are appropriate for most gemstones, as well as gold and sterling silver jewellery.
+Read the instructions carefully to be sure it’s suitable for your pieces, and be careful with sterling silver pieces featuring an antiqued look.
 The liquid can remove the desirable tarnished areas as well as undesirable ones.

 Polishing cloths are another handy way to remove tarnish and grime from your jewellery.